-Our most important consideration is your health, wellbeing and safety as well as our staff and people related to the University.
+We’re responding to the coronavirus outbreak by taking steps to reduce the risk of infection to you and your family.
+Our most important consideration will always be your health, wellbeing and safety as well as our staff and people related to the University.
 Remember that you – as part of #TeamMDX – can help us by staying up-to-date with this guidance.

 The majority of people with COVID-19 have recovered without the need for any specific treatment, as is the case for the common cold or seasonal flu.
 Government advice is that the vast majority of cases will best be managed at home, as with seasonal colds and flu.

 For our international students, you can find the latest NHS guidance translated into 48 languages.

 If you have a pre-existing health condition or are immuno-supressed and are concerned, call your GP for expert advice.

 In addition, Public Health England has published and continues to update a list of those in ‘extremely vulnerable’ categories.

 The NHS is directly contacting people with these conditions to provide further advice.
 However, if you think you fall into one of the categories of extremely vulnerable people listed by Public Health England and you have not received a letter by Sunday 29 March 2020 or been contacted by your GP, you should discuss your concerns with your GP or hospital clinician.

 It’s completely expected and normal to experience fear and perhaps enhanced anxiety, depression or other mental health issues during unsettling situations like this.